rrwick/Addivox/docs/docs/installation_macos.md

 Addivox for macOS is delivered as a zip file with a name like `Addivox_v1.0.0_macOS.zip`.
 After downloading it, double-click to unzip it.
 You should see several Addivox files:
 `Addivox.app`, `Addivox.component`, `Addivox.clap`, `Addivox.vst` and `Addivox.vst3`.

 You do not need to install every file. `Addivox.app` is the standalone version, which runs by itself and also contains the Audio Unit v3 plugin.
-The other files are additional plugin formats, which are loaded inside a DAW such as GarageBand, Logic Pro or Ableton Live.
+The other files are additional plugin formats, which are loaded inside a DAW such as Logic Pro, GarageBand or Ableton Live.

 These instructions also apply to the [Demo version](demo.md) of Addivox.
 For the Demo version, the filenames use `AddivoxDemo` instead of `Addivox`, for example `AddivoxDemo.app` and `AddivoxDemo.vst3`.